-There are no global soil property maps in the time-series because we do not have enough available data.
+There are no global soil property maps in the time series because we do not have enough available data.
 In all global soil property maps, all available soil observations in recent decades have been used in the development of soil property maps without considering the changing environment.
-Therefore, these datasets should be considered as an average state.
+Therefore these datasets should be considered to be an average state.
 The critical issue for mapping global soil properties in a time series is to establish a soil profile database with time stamps and then divide them into two or more groups of different periods such as the 1950s-1970s.
 This is still quite challenging at the global scale because the spatial coverage of soil profiles is quite uneven for different periods and the sample size may not be adequately large to derive maps with satisfactory accuracy.

-Soil properties are changing, but we are now usually considering them to be static in ESMs.
+Soil properties are changing, but we now usually consider them to be static in ESMs.
 As some ESMs already simulate the soil carbon, this may be considered in PTFs used to estimate soil hydraulic and thermal parameters.
 Other soil properties affecting soil hydraulic and thermal parameters include soil texture, bulk density, and soil structure, but the change is relatively slow.
-The effect of environmental change on soil properties is the topic of the quantitative modelling of soil forming processes, i.e., soil landscape and pedogenic models (Gessler et al., 1995; Minasny et al., 2008).
+The effect of environmental change on soil properties is the topic of the quantitative modelling of soilforming processes, i.e. soil landscape and pedogenic models (Gessler et al., 1995; Minasny et al., 2008).
 If we need to simulate the change in soil properties, a coupling of ESMs and soil landscape and pedogenic models will be needed.
 Otherwise, we need to predict the soil properties in the future using soil landscape and pedogenic models, which are small scale with high uncertainty.
 The prediction of changing soil properties may also be performed by digital soil mapping taken the changing (especially for the future) climate and land use as covariates, which may be easier and more feasible than dynamic models.

-4.4 Incorporating the uncertainty of soil data in ESMs
+4.4 Incorporating the uncertainty of soil data into ESMs

-628 Incorporating the uncertainty of soil data in ESMs is increasing challenging.
-Except for 629 WISE30sec, all the current global soil datasets do not have a corresponding uncertainty 630 map for a soil property.
-However, the spatial uncertainty can be estimated by the 631 methods mentioned in Sect.
-2.1, and soil datasets with uncertainty maps will be made 632 available sooner or later.
-It is too expensive to run multiply ESM simulations that 633 combine the upper and lower bounds in all possible combinations to quantify the effect 634 of soil data uncertainty on ESMs.
-Instead, adaptive surrogate modelling based on 635 statistical regression and machine learning can be used to emulate the responses of ESMs to the variation of soil properties at each location, which uses much less 636 637 computing time and proves to be effective and efficient (Gong et al., 2015; Li et al. 638 2018).
+Incorporating the uncertainty of soil data into ESMs is increasingly challenging.
+Except for WISE30sec, all the current global soil datasets do not have a corresponding uncertainty map for a soil property.
+However, the spatial uncertainty can be estimated by the methods mentioned in Sect.
+2.1, and soil datasets with uncertainty maps will be made available sooner or later.
+It is too expensive to run multiple ESM simulations that combine the upper and lower bounds in all possible combinations to quantify the effect of soil data uncertainty on ESMs.
+Instead, adaptive surrogate modelling based on statistical regression and machine learning can be used to emulate the responses of ESMs to the variation of soil properties at each location, which uses much less computing time and proves to be effective and efficient (Gong et al., 2015; Li et al., 2018).